Paratransit Eligibility Process

 (36KB PDF File)

-Return form and verification documents to Paratransit mail services.
+Return form and verification documents to Paratransit Services.
+You may complete the form online and then print for mailing or faxing or save it on your computer to send it as an email attachment.
 Upon receipt, a representative will contact you to schedule an in-person eligibility determination assessment.
-Mail form and documents to:

 Complete in-person paratransit eligibility assessment by an Eligibility and Training Specialist.